 Group membership can be checked by doing a 'permission list' with no further arguments; the resulting output will include group memberships.
-Use at least one lowercase character in group names, as all-uppercase names are reserved for permissions.
+Use lowercase for group names, as uppercase is reserved for permissions.

 Adding a New Group and Permissions

 Permission groups can be created by assigning a user to a group you wish to create, then assign permissions to that group.